1st Pondicherry Representative Assembly: Instability

-Untimely death of the chief councillor Pakkirisamy Pillai in January 1956 started a saga of infighting among the members of Congress Party.
+Untimely death of the chief counsellor Pakkirisamy Pillai in January 1956 started a saga of infighting among the members of Congress Party.

 1956 crisis

 First instance of serious infighting arouse during April 1956 which continued for four months and ended after election of Kamisetty Parasuram as the new speaker of the assembly.
-Congress assembly legislative party was divided about the successor of Pakkirisamy Pillai as chief councillor (a post equivalent of chief minister in Indian state assemblies).
+Congress assembly legislative party was divided about the successor of Pakkirisamy Pillai as chief counsellor (a post equivalent of chief minister in Indian state assemblies).
 The major faction was headed Goubert and the minor faction was led by Purushothama Reddiar who had four members supporting his cause.

-Election of Goubert as Chief councillor
+Election of Goubert as Chief counsellor

 On 20 April 1956 Goubert was elected unanimously when the Puroshathama Reddiar's faction abstained from that meeting.
 This issue became a scandal that attracted the attention of then Indian prime minister Nehru and Madras chief minister Kamaraj.
 Nehru has mentioned about it in his works.
 After Late Pakkirisamy's seat from Karaikal was vacant, the strength of Goubert's group got reduced from 18 to 19.
 The Congress party position in the Assembly was as follows: Congress-18, People's Front-15, Congress dissidents led by Reddiar's faction-5.
 Thus, without support of Reddiar's faction the Goubert's government could not survive as it falls below the halfway mark of 20 in a house of 39.